apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 - CBC has some useful resources:
   - Steven Quinn did short [interviews with each key mayoral candidate](https://www.cbc.ca/listen/live-radio/1-91-the-early-edition#episodes)
   - An abbreviated [summary of mayoral platforms](https://newsinteractives.cbc.ca/features/2022/vancouver-election-platforms/)
-- Notes on current Council’s record:
+- Notes on the current Council’s record:
   - [On the Record: Councillors on Their Broadway Plan Votes](https://thetyee.ca/News/2022/06/23/Councillors-Broadway-Plan-Votes/?utm_source=twitter&utm_medium=social&utm_content=062322-1&utm_campaign=editorial) by Jen St. Denis for The Tyee
   - [How Vancouver’s mayor and council voted on big issues this term](https://www.cbc.ca/news/canada/british-columbia/vancouver-council-mayor-votes-1.6573186) by Justin McElroy for CBC
 - Mayoral polling results: